makersacademy/CV/README.md

 #### Team working

 I had the opportunity to work with many fellow students on collaborative projects during my degree.
 Furthermore, I was able to work with a team of both paid staff and a host of volunteers of all ages and abilities whist working at the British Heart Foundation.
 Through these experiences I learned how to work with others respectfully, but also how to spur and encourage them to increase productivity.

+Whilst at Makers, I was able to hone these skills on multiple occasions, not only through pair programming, but whilst working as part of teams of up to 5 developers.
+I learned the value of keeping every team member up to speed with individual developments, so as to avoid knowledge gaps.

 #### Independent learning